Jerzy Petersburski: Return to Poland

-Despite being the writer of numerous waltzes and foxtrots, as well as two operettas (Kochanka z ekranu and Robert i Bertram), Petersburski is best known for his tangos.
-In 1928 he composed a song for Stanisława Nowicka titled Tango Milonga in Polish.
+Despite having composed numerous waltzes and foxtrots, as well as two operettas (Kochanka z ekranu and Robert i Bertram), Petersburski is best known for his tangos.
+In 1928 he composed a song for Stanisława Nowicka Tango Milonga.
 The song became a major hit and was almost instantly translated to several languages, gaining much popularity abroad, both in Europe and in America (the English and German title being Oh, Donna Clara.
 The song was sung by many foreign artists, including Al Jolson, Henry Varny and Édith Piaf.

-"Another of his tango compositions that attained international recognition was To Ostatnia Niedziela (The Last Sunday) (1933) with lyric by Zenon Friedwald describing the final meeting of former lovers who are parting.
+"Another of his tango compositions that attained international recognition was To ostatnia niedziela (The last Sunday) (1933) with lyric by Zenon Friedwald describing the final meeting of former lovers who are parting.
 In Poland, To ostatnia niedziela is commonly and erroneously called the Suicide Tango - although the true Suicide Tango was the Hungarian art song Smutna niedziela (Gloomy Sunday).
-During the 1930s [Peterburski's tango] became an enormous evergreen in the Soviet Union, where it was played on virtually every street corner.
+During the 1930s [Peterburski's tango] became an enormous evergreen in the Soviet Union as Utomlyonnoye sontse, where it was played on virtually every street corner.
 It was so popular, that it was considered their own Russian tune."